njiiri12/Quotes/README.md

 - There are no known bugs currently.
 The page works as expected.

 ## Support and Contact Details
-- For any comments,suggestions,feedback or inquiries, contact me via email: `pwachira900@gmail.com`
+- For any comments,suggestions,feedback or inquiries, contact me via email: `njerinjiiri@gmail.com`

 - Make contributions to the code.

 ## License
 - This project is licensed under the MIT Open Source license Copyright (c) 2019.
-[Peter Wachira](https://github.com/peter-wachira)
+[Yvonne Njiiri](https://github.com/peter-wachira)